Vishnu1426/pes_pipeconv/README.md

 <summary>Synthesis</summary>
 <blockhead>

-+ Type the following to perform synthesis of the design
++ Type the following to perform synthesis of the design.
 ```
 run_synthesis
 ```